Virgil Mihaiu

-Virgil Mihaiu (born June 28, 1951 in Cluj, Romania) is a Romanian writer, jazz critic, diplomat, jazz aesthetics professor, polyglot, and performer.
+Virgil Mihaiu (born June 28, 1951, in Cluj, Romania) is a Romanian writer, jazz critic, diplomat, jazz aesthetics professor, polyglot, and performer.
 He was co-founder and the first director of the Romanian Cultural Institute in Lisbon, and served as minister-counselor at the Romanian embassy in Portugal.
 Since 2015 he is director of the Casa do Brasil / Brazilian Cultural Centre, as well as the Biblioteca de Estudios Latinoamericanos, both institutions functioning under the aegis of Cluj's principal University.

 Biography

 Virgil Mihaiu is the son of Virgil, medical doctor (1915-2002), and Lucreția, music teacher (1925-2012); his brother, Horațiu Mihaiu (b.
 1953) is architect, stage designer & theatre director.
+He is the father of Rafaela Lucreția Mihaiu (b.
+1991) and Matei Virgiliu Bindea Mihaiu (b.
+2005).
 In 1974 Virgil Mihaiu graduated from the Faculty of Letters at Babeș-Bolyai University, after studying English and German, as well as Spanish and Portuguese.

 Between 1971 and 1983, he was on the editorial staff of Echinox, a cultural magazine.
 In 1981, he became a member of the Writers' Union of Romania.

 Between 1983 and 1993, he was part of the editorial staff of Jazz Forum, the International Jazz Federation's magazine in Warsaw.

 He joined the editorial staff of Steaua, the cultural monthly of the Writers’ Union, in 1990.

 Mihaiu became an assistant professor at the G. Dima National Music Academy in Cluj in 1992.
 Five years later, he became a professor of Jazz Aesthetics of the jazz department at G. Dima.

 In 2002 he received a Magna cum laude doctorate for his interdisciplinary research on F. Scott Fitzgerald.